FrancFranc/seattle-201d21/class-10-js_debugging-wireframe_part_2/lab/README.md

 Submit: You'll be committing regularly and working on branches for additional Git practice.
 Submit the link to your most recent pull request into the Canvas assignment.

-### Remember, this assignment is due at 4:59p this afternoon, Friday 7/29!!!